 A trader would short a currency if they believed that it was going to fall in value, which could happen for a number of reasons.
 Read on to find out more about shorting, including how to short a currency and some examples.

 What does it mean to go short on a currency?

 Going short, or short-selling, means that you are betting against the market.
 In this scenario, you are selling an asset on the assumption that its price will fall, and the more the price falls, the greater your profit.

 Going short is the opposite of going long, where you anticipate the market will rise and would open a buy position.
 Typically, traders open a short position in a bearish market, and they open a long position in a bullish market.

 Shorting currencies is an inherent part of forex trading.
 This is because when you trade forex, you are going long on one currency while you are simultaneously selling another.
 As a result, when you trade forex pairs, you are actually making a bet that one currency in the pair will appreciate in value relative to the other, or vice versa.

-In the image below, you would go short on the EUR/USD currency pair if you believed that the euro would depreciate relative to the dollar, meaning it would cost fewer dollars to buy one euro – perhaps $1.1000 instead of the current $1.2000.
+In the image below, you'd go short on the EUR/USD currency pair if you believed that the euro would depreciate relative to the dollar, meaning it would cost fewer dollars to buy one euro – perhaps $1.1000 instead of the current $1.2000.

-In doing so, you would effectively be selling euros in the expectation that they would decrease in value over time.
+In doing so, you'd effectively be selling euros in the expectation that they would decrease in value over time.